Street view of five story building in an urban setting.

 SITE PLAN

 The façade of the building ungulates to deflect noise coming from the neighboring BART tracks.
 Units on the upper levels have views of the Bay and the Oakland Hills.
 Commercial businesses with individual entries open organically to the street on the ground floor.
-Setting the building slightly inside the property line allows for oversized sidewalks encouraging higher levels of foot traffic, activating the street’s commercial core.
+Setting the building slightly inside the property line allows for oversized sidewalks, encouraging higher levels of foot traffic and activating the street’s commercial core.

 To encourage multi-modal transportation, the rear of the building has secure bike storage and just 11 parking spots.
 A demonstration urban farm sits at the East end of the site, creating opportunities for residents to enjoy the outdoors.